IkeTurtle/gamedle/docs/design-decisions.md

 | **Know-how** | ✔️ We know how to write SQL | ❌ We must learn ORM concept & SQLAlchemy |
 | **Change DB schema** | ❌ SQL scattered across code | ❔ Good: classes, bad: need Alembic on top |
 | **Switch DB engine** | ❌ Different SQL dialect | ✔️ Abstracts away DB engine |

 ---

+## 01: [Game Set Selection Design] [Eike]

+### Problem statement

+- I first designed the GameSet selection screen with different Bootstrap UI elements, which was not easily expandable

+- Quang desired a solution that offered easier database expansion of GameSets in the

+### Decision

+- I have decided to use a simple table for a better integration, if we were to use different GameSets

+### Regarded options

+#### Option 1:
+Using Bootstrap UI Elements to Design the Game Set selection would have been more visually appealing, but each different GameSet would have to be added manually in the UI

+#### Option 2:
+Using a table for the Game Sets is not as visually pleasing but gives us an easier method of adding new Game Sets with an integrated UI solution

+---

+## 01: [Game Set Selection Design] [Eike]

+### Problem statement

+- I first designed the GameSet selection screen with different Bootstrap UI elements, which was not easily expandable

+- Quang desired a solution that offered easier database expansion of GameSets in the

+### Decision

+- I have decided to use a simple table for a better integration, if we were to use different GameSets

+### Regarded options

+#### Option 1:
+Using Bootstrap UI Elements to Design the Game Set selection would have been more visually appealing, but each different GameSet would have to be added manually in the UI

+#### Option 2:
+Using a table for the Game Sets is not as visually pleasing but gives us an easier method of adding new Game Sets with an integrated UI solution

+---